Mirciulica15/azure-functions-terraform/README.md

 - **azurerm_application_insights** : for monitoring the azure function and its logs
 - **azurerm_windows_function_app** : the function app where the function will be deployed
 - **azurerm_role_assignment** : Reader and Tag Contributor role assignments for the function app over the scope of the subscription
+- **azurerm_eventgrid_event_subscription** : event subscription which triggers the function when a resource is created

 ### 1.2.
 Automation